 Today, Ke Aliʻi Pauahi’s endowment supports an educational system that serves nearly 7,000 learners across three K-12 campuses and 30 preschool sites statewide.
 The Kapālama High School enrolls 1,800 students annually from grades 9 through 12.
 Roughly 330 students from grades 9-12, primarily from the neighbor islands, reside on campus as part of our boarding program.

-Christian and Native Hawaiian cultural values and practices, as well as service learning, are integral to our programs both on campus and in the community.
-Our academic program culture prepares students for college, career and life by offering a diverse curriculum designed to nurture and cultivate haumāna to become global minded servant leaders and successful lifelong learners.
+Christian and Native Hawaiian cultural values and practices, as well as service learning, are integral to our programs both on campus and in our community.
+The culture of our academic program prepares students for college, career and life by offering a diverse curriculum designed to nurture and cultivate haumāna to become global-minded servant leaders and successful lifelong learners.